coralproject/talk/src/docs/architecture/decisions/0002-use-relay-over-apollo-in-frontend.md

 * Relay moves in our direction, every version upgrade is exciting news for us.
 * To understand how our graphql framework works we can now just point to the Relay documentation.
 It was an almost impossible task to explain our framework before.
 * Relay detects problems in Queries during build time, whereas previously problems were only highlighted during runtime.
 This has led to faster development.
+* Relay's Client Schema Extensions allowed us to replace Redux entirely.
+Wow.

 ### Negative Consequences

 * Supporting a plugin architecture becomes much more difficult but not impossible.
 * To use advanced features in Relay, we have to adhere to some conventions when structuring the schema.
 It's not a big issue however as our experience in v4 with Apollo has mostly led to the same or similar conventions.
+* To use Relay we have to precompile GraphQL queries.